-46-3 Enforcement.
+84-3.
+Enforcement.

-Violations of the Property Maintenance ordinance will be a municipal civil infraction and shall be enforced by such person as may be designated by the mayor.
+Violations of this Chapter shall be a municipal civil infraction and shall be enforced by such person as may be designated by the mayor.

-46-4 Blight.
+84-4.
+Blight.

-Causes of blight or blighting factors.
+(a) Causes of blight or blighting factors.

 It is determined that the following uses, structures and activities are causes of blight or blighting factors which, if allowed to exist, will tend to result in blighted and undesirable neighborhoods: